 The costs of regulatory uncertainty appear to substantial, despite the small geographic area included in the judicial review.
-The EPA estimated that the annual compliance costs of the CAIR SO2 program would be \$1.8 billion.31 The increased abatement costs resulting from the legal challenge would then be equivalent to increasing the nationwide cost of CAIR by 5% over the five year period.
-Because the legal challenge only affected a small part of the SO2 permit market, this highlights the potential importance of regulatory uncertainty.
+The EPA estimated that the annual compliance costs of the CAIR SO2 program would be \$1.8 billion.39 The increased compliance costs resulting from the legal challenge would then be equivalent to increasing the nationwide cost of CAIR by 3% over the five-year period or a 23% increase in compliance costs for plants in Florida and Texas.40 Because the legal challenge only affected a small part of the SO2 permit market, this highlights the potential importance of regulatory uncertainty.
 Other legal challenges often affect a much larger geographic area.
 For instance, the Clean Power Plan lawsuit affects electric utilities in all 50 states.
 Regulatory uncertainty is likely to have even larger costs on a national or global scale.